Learn how to protect you and your home from deadly Australian bushfires.

 Shop around to see how each type compares in your search for insurance that covers all of the costs of rebuilding your home.

-Making a claim after fire damage
+How do I make a claim after fire damage?

 If your home and contents are damaged or destroyed by a bushfire, the normal steps involved in making a claim are as follows: